MY SON’S MYSTERY ILLNESS

 We adjusted to our abnormal lives by setting our expectations low, rather than making plans that could be hindered.
 Instead, we stayed home, playing board games and watching movies.
 We we also entertained frequently.
 For me, it was emotionally easier to anticipate being available in a moment’s notice when B needed my help.

 What a gift that Jim and Billy were avid readers.
 My husband did love the fact that B devoured books and enjoyed discussing them.
-That softened some of my husband’s mounting frustration over a son who rarely cut the grass to completion, showed no interest in learning how to change the oil in the car, and who simply never helped with any work requiring physical exertion.
+That softened some of my husband’s mounting frustration over a son who rarely cut the grass to completion, showed no interest in learning how to change the oil in the car.
+In fact, he simply never helped with any work requiring physical exertion.
 No one seemed to understand this mystery illness.

 “In twenty-nine years, I have never removed such large tonsils and adenoids.
 He’ll likely feel better in no time.”